jschless/jschless.github.io/_books/2019-09-03-the-rational-optimist.md

 ### Rough Summary
 - It is great to live today compared to the past.
-- Through trade, we have multiplied our knowledge, quality of live, and pretty much everything good.
+- Through trade, we have multiplied our knowledge, quality of life, and pretty much everything good.
 - Things will only get better with time.
 - Climate change is not as big a threat as people think.
 - Africa is harmed by foreign aid.